º º º

 Her piqued eyes flashed through drizzling hair locks as she turned her head.
 "Ouji, do yourself a favor and go home."

 Kaname folded his arms.
-"Will your conscience let you sleep worry-free tonight?
-Not knowing where I am or who takes advantage of me?
-I don't know the world like you do, remember?
-I rarely expose myself in public, as you imagine."
+"Will your conscience let you sleep worry-free tonight, not knowing where I am or who takes advantage of me?"

 "Fall off a bridge and drown."
 She literally took off, unhesitant.

 He sat on the sidewalk in the bitter night and glimpsed at the stars taunting him in his despicable state.
-A pureblood prince stranded without a compass, and whose fault was it?
-She warned him to head back a thousand times, but he was overly confident she'd dare not abandon him.
-Kaname decided after forfeiting any hope for a rescue that the woman by name of Yuuki was heartless, an irresponsible hoodlum, and unsophisticated for his interests.
+A pureblood prince stranded without a compass.
+She warned him to head back a thousand times but he was overly confident she'd dare not abandon him.
+Kaname decided after forfeiting any hope for a rescue that the woman by name of Yuki was heartless, an irresponsible hoodlum and unsophisticated for his interests.

 Reminding himself of his prestigious upbringing and name, Kaname rose from the sidewalk and looked up again at the star-mapped night.
 He hadn't expected women to be outrageously stoned hearted.
 She was practically a walking ice sculpture, margined on cold wrath.